 If you are lucky with a summers day and you want to be particularly British, buy some beers or a bottle of wine, some food and have a picnic in the park.
 Just remember to take your rubbish with you when you leave.

 Ahhh...London's Theater's.
-If you need any excuse to watch a theater show then being in London should definitely do the trick.
+If you need any excuse to watch a theater show then being in London could not make for a better reason.